zcanter/Machine_Learning_Math/README.md

-# LinearAlgebra
+# Linear Algebra

-Collections of linear algebra functions
+A collections of linear algebra functions written by Zac Canter.